pmillart/virtual-partner-bootcamp/Azure Application Developer/Security WDS/WDS trainer guide - Secure cloud solutions.md

 ![image info](./images/ExampleAccessToken.png)

+**Additive App and User Permissions**
+Applications that integrate with Microsoft Identity Platform follow an authorization model enabling administrators and users access control over how resources and data.

+Application Permissions for apps and users result in a union.
+Microsoft Identity Platform can deliver authorization based on this union.

-**Additive App and User Permissions and Consent** Application Permissions (consider service or daemon apps) use a slightly different flow for access tokens where they authenticate as “themselves”, not on behalf of the user by sending credentials.
-These applications use a Credential Flow in which claims are detailed in Roles instead of scopes like you will see with user access tokens.
+Application Permissions for service of daemon apps use a slightly different flow for access tokens where they authenticate as “themselves”, not on behalf of the user by sending credentials.
+These applications use a Credential Flow in which each app has an individual credential it uses to authenticate.

 Apps are allocated within Application Roles so once they authenticate with an api and get an access token the token contains roles not scopes as it would with a user.
 So it is the application role that is validated in the workflow versus scope for the user.
 Application permissions are created on the same MIP registration workflow used to register the application.

+MIP supports two key types of permissions:
+- delegated Permissions
+- Application Permissions

+**Delegated Permissions**
+This permission type is utilized by apps that have a signed-in user present.
+In this permission context, either the user consents to grant the requested permissions to the app, thus the app is "delegated permission to act" as the signed-in user when accessing resources and data.

+**Application Permissions**
+This permission type is utilized by apps that run without a signed-in user present, such as background services or daemons.
+In this permisison context, permissions can only be granted by an administrator.

+By defining permission types, operator teams now have fine-grained access control API workflow and data.
+This means any integrated app can request permissions to execute workflow or access data.
+Using this construct, apps can request only the specific permissions required to execute their function.
+Nothing more, nothing less.
+Further, the code becomes more declarative, as developers can literally read what permissions are being requested and checked within the actual code line.
+On the management side, administrators can know exactly what access the application is intended to have based on what is seen in app registration.

 The permissions in this case are additive just like roles: